close

 Below is an overview of entry-level salaries in the Netherlands.
 These amounts are based on the average starting salaries of Dutch high school and university graduates one and half years after they completed their studies.

-Starting salaries by industry
+Starting salaries by education level:

 Salary indicator for advanced careers